 You must look for banks that are accredited and approved by government regulatory bodies.
 For example, in the US, cord blood banks are accredited by the American Association of Blood Banks (AABB) and also by the Foundation for the Accreditation of Cellular Therapy (FACT).
 Following are some key attributes of a cord blood bank (both public and private) that you must check for before registration:

 - Approved by the regulatory agencies: The blood bank should have all the necessary licenses and government approvals to collect, process and store umbilical cord blood.

 - Established cryopreservation laboratory: This is a must-have for private banks since they will charge you a stipulated fee every year.
 Many banks share their labs or use a lab of a third-party service provider.
 Make sure you know where exactly they store the blood and how adept the lab conditions are for cryopreservation.

 - Prompt courier service: A cord blood bank should have a facility to courier you the collection kit on time.
 They must also provide you assistance in couriering them the kit with the cord blood.
 As private banks, usually, include the courier fee in their service charge, they should be able to provide a proficient courier service facility.

 - Good brand image: If the blood bank is popular and highly-rated by several independent agencies, then it is quite likely that it has an excellent record of stem cell retrieval.

 Choose well-known blood banks as they usually have all the facilities required for storing your baby’s umbilical cord blood.

 Which Are The Leading Cord Blood Banks In The World?

-Following are the top 10 cord blood banks in terms of service quality standards in the industry (10):
+Following are the top 10 cord blood banking companies in terms of service and quality standards in the industry (10):

 - Cord Blood Registry